meixg/paseo-relay-builder/README.md

 Actions tab.
 Before building, it checks whether the immutable revision tag already exists in GHCR, so unchanged upstream revisions are skipped.

-## First-time setup

-After the first successful workflow run, open the package settings on GitHub and change the package visibility to **Public**.
-Public GHCR images can then be pulled without registry credentials.

-Public repositories with no repository activity for 60 days may have scheduled workflows disabled by GitHub.
-If that happens, re-enable the workflow from the Actions tab or trigger it manually.

 ## Deploy

 Copy the included example: